Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Methodology

 \subsection{Transit Duration and Geometry}

-The transit duration ($T_{14}$), defined as the time between first and fourth contact, was computed directly from the best-fitting physical transit model.
-The impact parameter ($b$) was derived from the fitted orbital geometry, providing a measure of how centrally the planet transits the stellar disk.
-These parameters offer additional constraints on the orbital configuration of the system and are reported alongside the primary transit parameters.
+The transit duration ($T_{14}$), which is the time between the first and fourth contacts, was directly computed from the physical transit model.
+The impact parameter ($b$), which indicates how central the transit is, was calculated using the orbital geometry estimated above.
+These parameters provide extra constraints on the orbital configuration of the system.